toritsejuFO/sicp-exercises/README.md

   * `run`

 __Note__: I use `run` in each exercise file as the general command to execute the solution that prints the final output/answer to the exercise.

+### Running via Docker

+Follow the instructions by **"ProfessorHarveysNumberOneFan"** in his review on this page https://archive.org/details/ucberkeley_webcast_l28HAzKy0N8